PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 - C++20
 ---

-This blog posts will discuss how to enable a dual build configuration for C++20 modules: Either use old-school header includes (x)or import modules instead.
+This blog post will discuss enabling a dual build configuration for C++20 modules: Either use old-school header includes (x)or import modules instead.

 C++20 modules is a feature rich topic and there are many online resources on how to write them from scratch, e.g.
 - [Rainer Grimm's modernescpp.com](https://www.modernescpp.com/index.php/cpp20-modules/)